Walter Baddeley: Return to England

 He arrived in London on 10 April and had furlough before taking up his new post.
-Baddeley was a popular figure with the austere Archbishop of York, Cyril Garbett, but Garbett did not support him for the post of diocesan bishop of Blackburn.‘Great vigour and personal zeal.
+Baddeley was a popular figure with the austere Archbishop of York, Cyril Garbett, but Garbett did not support him for the post of diocesan bishop of Blackburn.
+‘Great vigour and personal zeal.
 On the intellectual side, he would be below the usual standard, for he reads very little’.
-However, the key figure in the appointments process was the PM, Winston Churchill, who would have been impressed by Baddeley's Record in both World Wars.
+However, the key figure in the appointments process was the Prime Minister, Winston Churchill, who would have been impressed by Baddeley's record in both World Wars.
 So, on 13 August 1954, his nomination as Bishop of Blackburn was announced, and he took up the See on 10 October.

 He died in post at Bishop's House, Salesbury (Clayton-le-Dale, Lancashire) and his funeral was at Blackburn Cathedral on 15 February 1960, officiated by Michael Ramsey, Archbishop of York.
 Baddeley is listed in the Calendar of saints (Church of the Province of Melanesia).

 Baddeley's son was Martin Baddeley, who was Archdeacon of Reigate, and his grandson is Jeremy Greaves, Assistant Bishop for the Northern Region in the Anglican Diocese of Brisbane since 2017.